andrew/ultimate-awesome/README.md

 - [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.
 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.
 - [Awesome-Talking-Face](https://github.com/JosephPai/Awesome-Talking-Face) - 📖 A curated list of resources dedicated to talking face.
+- [Awesome-LLM-for-RecSys](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys) - Survey: A collection of AWESOME papers and resources on the large language model (LLM) related recommender system topics.
 - [awesome-json](https://github.com/burningtree/awesome-json) - A curated list of awesome JSON libraries and resources.
 - [Awesome-LLM-Synthetic-Data](https://github.com/wasiahmad/Awesome-LLM-Synthetic-Data) - A reading list on LLM based Synthetic Data Generation 🔥.
-- [Awesome-LLM-for-RecSys](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys) - Survey: A collection of AWESOME papers and resources on the large language model (LLM) related recommender system topics.
 - [awesome-icons](https://github.com/vkarampinis/awesome-icons) - A curated list of awesome Web Font Icons.
+- [awesome-robot-descriptions](https://github.com/robot-descriptions/awesome-robot-descriptions) - A curated list of awesome robot descriptions (URDF, MJCF).
 - [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
 - [awesome-image-registration](https://github.com/Awesome-Image-Registration-Organization/awesome-image-registration) - Image registration related books, papers, videos, and toolboxes .
 - [bots](https://github.com/hackerkid/bots) -  :zap: Tools for building bots.